ruimaranhao/MLND/smartcab/README.md

 from your left through the intersection.

 I think that the following variables are necessary and sufficient to model
 state: `next_waypoint`, `light`, `oncoming`, and `left`. `Right` is not necessary because it is always possible to turn right, except if there is `oncoming` traffic from the `left` and the light is red, and that can be captured with the other state variables.
+I've not considered `budget` either because it will blow up the state space into a size that cannot be feasibly explored by the agent in 100 trials.

 >OPTIONAL: How many states in total exist for the smartcab in this environment?
 Does this number seem reasonable given that the goal of Q-Learning is to learn and make informed decisions about each state?
 Why or why not?